Used Aircraft Guide: Cessna 425 Corsair/Conquest I

 Even so, pitch changes resulting from configuration adjustments are modest.
 They are more obvious with power changes-particularly major power changes as when transitioning from approach to missed approach or go-around.

 There are no peculiar tricks, however.
 From both the pilot eye-level perspective and physical/reaction demands, the 425 probably is the simplest of all the turboprops to transition to.
 Thus the nickname “baby carriage.”
 Pilots transitioning from light twins will have a bit of trouble at first with control pressures, trim use, aircraft performance and weight (inertia).
 But good training and a bit of experience quickly leads to confidence.
-Engine management, from start-up to shut-down, is as important as how well you can shoot an NDB approach where the flying budget is concerned.
+Engine management, from start-up to shut-down, is as important as how we’ll you can shoot an NDB approach where the flying budget is concerned.
 Poor power management can lead to premature failure or, at the least, much higher hot-section inspection and overhaul costs.
 They cost gobs of money.

 Flying the airplane entails extra time and extra care during pre- and post-flight operations.
 There are good tricks to learn.
 For instance, if a quick landing and turnaround is planned, shutting off the bleed air source from one engine about 15 minutes out, then starting that engine first on the turn-around means lower start temperatures and lower stress on both engines.